University of Alaska Anchorage

-The University of Alaska Anchorage (UAA) is a public university in Anchorage, Alaska.
+The University of Alaska Anchorage (UAA) is a public university in Anchorage, Alaska, United States.
 UAA also administers four community campuses spread across Southcentral Alaska: Kenai Peninsula College, Kodiak College, Matanuska–Susitna College, and Prince William Sound College.
 Between the community campuses and the main Anchorage campus, roughly 15,000 undergraduate, graduate, and professional students are currently enrolled at UAA.
 It is Alaska's largest institution of higher learning and the largest university in the University of Alaska System.
-The university is classified among "Master's Colleges & Universities: Larger Programs" with an additional classification for Community Engagement.